gillian-guide/gillian-guide.github.io/docs/en/enhancements.md

 <h3>Installation</h3>

-1. Go to the latest [Release](https://github.com/ClonkAndre/VAmbience/releases/latest) page.
+1. Go to the latest [release page](https://github.com/ClonkAndre/VAmbience/releases/latest).
 2. Download the :material-zip-box:`VAmbience.vx.x.zip`.
 3. Extract the archive into the game folder.
 Replace files if needed.
 4. Configure :material-file-cog:`VAmbience.ini` as you wish.